 Dhorpatan Hunting Reserve in Nepal, National Parks, Reserves

 Nepal is a beautiful country inhabiting an amazing array of Wildlife Reserves and National Parks hidden amongst the many majestic mountains of the Himalayan range.
-It is here that you will also find the only hunting reserve set aside by His Majesty’s Government of Nepal.
+It is here that you will also find the only hunting reserve set aside by the Government of Nepal.

 Nonetheless, Dhorpatan Hunting Reserve is also a sanctuary to some of the rarest and most endangered mammals, such as the beautiful snow leopard, Tibetan wolf, red panda and the elegant Himalayan musk deer.
 Alongside this is an amazing array of rare bird species.
 In fact, Nepal holds some of the significant populations in the entire world, showcasing its natural riches.